Is live chat helping my support team achieve their customer service and sales goals?

 How to Improve Missed Chat Metrics?

-If you want to avoid having missed chats, then you can add offline messages.
+If you want to avoid having missed chats, you can add offline messages.
 With its addition, you can:

 - Never miss out on support opportunities as offline messages can be saved as chat tickets.